 Termite infestations are one thing that every homeowner hates to deal with.
 In Georgia, termite invasions are amongst the highest in the United States.
 In fact, it is estimated that as many as 1 in 5 homes in Georgia either has been or will be attacked by termites.
 With that being said, there are no less than three different species of termites ready to turn your home into their feeding ground.
-Employing Any Pest to maintain your termite problem is always a good idea, but there’s also nothing like good old-fashioned knowledge to help you in fighting potential infestations.
+Employing Lookout Pest Control, formerly Any Pest Inc., to maintain your termite problem is always a good idea, but there’s also nothing like good old-fashioned knowledge to help you in fighting potential infestations.

 TERMITE SPECIES IN GEORGIA

 - Formosan termite

 The Eastern Subterranean termite is the most common species of termite across the entire United States and is the most common type of termite in Georgia.
 The Formosan termite is an invasive species from China and is now the most aggressive type of termite found in Georgia.
 The Drywood termite is also found in Georgia, but rare and typically found around coastal areas and rarely seen in the Metro Atlanta area.

 The Eastern Subterranean and Formosan termites are both in-ground dwellers that can enter your house through flooring.
 They can squeeze through gaps less than one-sixteenth of an inch wide or eat through a rubber expansion joint to gain entrance.
 They live underground because of a constant need for water and moisture.

 The termites in Georgia that do all of the damage to your home are known as ‘workers’ in the termite colony.
 They can be identified by their size and color.
 The other most-visible termites are called ‘swarmers’ or ‘winged reproductive’.
 These termites are the colonists of the nest.
 Their primary job is to form new colonies.
 They sprout wings and find another suitable location to infest.
 In Georgia, they generally swarm in the spring and early summer and are unmistakable by sheer numbers.